Seteco/Somorrostro/Using-Netdata-with-Prometheus.md

 If we explore netdata's gui you will notice that almost all of the charts have a text heading such as : Total CPU utilization (system.cpu)

 What we are interested here in the metrics name system.cpu.
-This metrics name correspeonds with the prometheus metric listed in the first url.
+This metrics name corresponds with the prometheus metric listed in the first url.
 If we search that page for 'system_cpu' You will obtain the same metrics that netdata gui is exporting.

 So for example let's say we would like to query the metrics for system.cpu.user.
-We would held to the prometheus metrics at the linke and find 'system_cpu_user'and we find:
+We would held to the prometheus metrics at the link and find 'system_cpu_user'and we find:

 \# TYPE system_cpu_user counter